jcgl17/wnl/README.md

   - [x] Automatically use first available slot if slot ID not specified
 - [x] Allow sending SIGINT to command executions
 - [ ] Richer controls from `wnlctl`
-  - [ ] Switch from signals for IPC to e.g. JSON-RPC over named pipes or unix sockets
+  - [x] Switch from signals for IPC to text over unix stream sockets
   - [ ] `wnlctl` can instruct `wnl` to send arbitrary signals to command executions
   - [ ] Send text to command executions' `stdin`
 - [x] Add RESTART_MODE to restart a still-running command, rather than doing nothing